-under standards set in those laws.
-The president appoints personnel to departments and agencies, as well as judges to the courts, typically requiring advice and consent of the Senate.
-Under the Constitution, the president is the federal official primarily responsible for the relations of the United States with foreign nations.
-Through the Department of State, the president may negotiate treaties with other nations, which are binding on the United States when the Senate gives its advice and consent by two thirds of the Senators present and voting.
+as well as judges to the courts, typically requiring advice and consent of the Senate.
+Under the Constitution, the president is the federal official primarily responsible for the relations of the United States with foreign nations.8 Through the Department of State, the president may negotiate treaties with other nations, which are binding on the United States when the Senate gives its advice and consent by two thirds of the Senators present and voting.
 Based on statutory authority as well as inherent constitutional powers, the President may negotiate executive agreements with foreign powers that are not subject to Senate advice and consent.

-The legislature is composed of two houses, the Senate and the House of representative.
+The legislature is composed of two houses, the Senate and the House of Representatives.
 Each may consider legislation (termed "bills" prior to enactment and as "acts" when approved) on their own initiative, but both houses must approve the legislation before it is forwarded to the president for approval or rejection to become law.
 Importantly, some authority is reserved to the Senate including the authority to confirm or reject presidential appointments of high officials, ambassadors, and judges, as well as authority to give advice and consent to the ratification of treaties by a two thirds vote.